Fern Whelan

-Gabriella Fern Whelan (born 5 December 1988) is an English former footballer who played for Brighton & Hove Albion W.F.C.
+Gabriella Fern Whelan (born 5 December 1988) is an English former professional footballer who played for Brighton & Hove Albion W.F.C.
 She previously played for both Liverpool and Everton in her native Merseyside and Notts County.
 She has represented England women's national football team at youth and senior level.
 A quick central defender, Whelan was named the FA Women's Young Player of the Year in 2008.